 - (1) All Incentive Units will be restructured in the manner described under "Organizational structure-The Reorganization Transactions." - (2) 36,170.28 of these Incentive Units vested on June 15, 2019, based on Mr. Wiebeck's continued employment through such date.
 The remaining 36,170.28 of these Incentive Units will vest on June 15, 2020, subject to Mr. Wiebeck's continued employment through such date; provided, that if Mr. Wiebeck's employment terminates due to death or disability, these Incentive Units, to the extent not otherwise vested, will fully vest. - (3) 224,125.53 of these Incentive Units vest in equal annual installments over five years, subject to Mr. Valentine's continued employment, with 20% having vested on August 6, 2019 and the remaining installments vesting on each anniversary thereafter.
-119,533.61 of these Incentive Units will vest upon the closing of this offering, subject to Mr. Valentine's continued employment through such date.
+119,533.61 of these Incentive Units will vest effective as of the last day of Baldwin Risk Partners, LLC's first fiscal year in which the aggregate fair market value of Baldwin Risk Partners, LLC's equity equals or exceeds \$267,366,677, subject to Mr. Valentine's continued employment through such date.
+Notwithstanding the foregoing, if Mr. Valentine's employment terminates due to death or disability, all of these Incentive Units, to the extent not otherwise vested, will fully vest.